Meti31/DATA-4380-INDIVIDUAL/README.md

 The "Diabetes Dataset" contains the diagnosis of females at least 21 years old of Pima Indian heritage based on factors like Pregnancies, Glucose, BloodPressure, SkinThickness, Insulin, BMI,DiabetesPedigreeFunction,Age.
 The outcomes are described as 0 or 1 with 0 being tested negative for diabetes and 1 being tested positive for diabetes.

 The other Dataset used in this repository is "Heart Failure Prediction Dataset"  which is combinatiion of 5 heart disease datasets .
-The dataset contains a diagnosis of patients based on factors like Age,Sex,ChestPainType,RestingBP,Cholesterol,FastingBS,RestingECG,maximum heart rate achieved,ExerciseAngina,Oldpeak and the slope of the peak exercise ST segment.The diagnosis are described as 0 0r 1 with 0 being not having heart failture and 1 being having heart failture.
+The dataset contains a diagnosis of patients based on factors like Age,Sex,ChestPainType,RestingBP,Cholesterol,FastingBS,RestingECG,maximum heart rate achieved,ExerciseAngina,Oldpeak and the slope of the peak exercise ST segment.The diagnosis are described as 0 0r 1 with 0 being not having heart failure and 1 being having heart failure.

 # Summary of Workdone

 Data:
   Type:
-        Input: The datasets are csv files that have 8 attrubute for the diabetes dataset and 11 atributes for heart failture dataset.
+        Input: The datasets are csv files that have 8 attrubute for the diabetes dataset and 11 atributes for heart failure dataset.
   Size:
                 The "Heart Failure Prediction Dataset" dataset have 918 instances and "Diabetes Dataset" have 768 instances.
 In both dataset 33% was used as a test data and the remaining were used as train.